-Before mass transportation, before television, before homogenization, Wal-Mart, McDonalds, Denny’s, Target and K-Mart, there existed a diversification of businesses, restaurant, shops and Mom & Pop grocery stores.
-The architecture was different in each city, using the vernacular of the area and the materials that were easily accesible in that locale.
+Before mass transportation, before television, before homogenization, Walmart, McDonald’s, Denny’s, Target, and Kmart, there existed a diversification of businesses, restaurant, shops and mom and pop grocery stores.
+The architecture was different in each city, using the vernacular of the area and the materials that were easily accessible in that locale.

-Seattle’s architecture was influenced by it’s early settlers who brought ideas with them from back East and also from Europe.
-Some parts of Seattle had Scandivavian influences, like Ballard.
+Seattle’s architecture was influenced by its early settlers who brought ideas with them from back East and also from Europe.
+Some parts of Seattle had Scandinavian influences, like Ballard.
 Some elegant homes from the turn-of-the-century, like on Queen Anne and Capitol Hill, reflected upper-middle-class affectations from the East Coast.

 Seattle, like the rest of the country, has changed.
 Franchises have taken a hold and many small businesses have closed.
 Seattle is in danger of losing many of the buildings, shops, icons and neighborhoods that make Seattle, well, Seattle.